joshuaflanagan/knife-draw/README.md

-# Knife::Draw
+# Knife Draw plugin for Chef

-Generates pictues of your Chef environment
+Generates pictures of your Chef environment

 ## Installation